 The problem with not remaining current is that the market is constantly flooded by younger professionals who will be more current than you.
 And although work experience is of the utmost importance to most employers, your inability to keep up with trends could cost you your job.

 Continuing your education means remaining employable but it also makes you a more desirable employee.
 If you have career advancement aspirations, then you’ll need to keep learning as you can’t hope to climb the corporate ladder with the same skills that got you an entry-level position.

 Changing careers goes hand in hand with lifelong learning

 At some point in their career, many professionals find themselves hoping to switch.
 We’ll go into more detail on career change below, but it’s also important to note that change cannot take place without lifelong learning.
 To change industries you need to equip yourself with the skills and qualifications required by your target industry and as such you will need to hit the books.

 Lifelong learning can also change the way you experience life

 Keep in mind that learning something new can also help make you happier which can also boost your productivity, so if you’ve reached a stale point in your career where nothing interests you, the answer to your problems might well be to continue your education.

-You can look for classes and courses in universities near you, but if you don’t have the time or the resources to spare you might also want to look into online courses as online learning can be extremely beneficial.
+You can look for classes and courses in universities near you, but if you don’t have the time or the resources to spare you might also want to look into websites that offer online courses as online learning can be extremely beneficial.

 - Open Culture offers free online courses from major universities including courses from Oxford, Harvard, Yale and MIT.
 With over 1200 courses available there’s definitely something for you so make sure you dedicate some time to browse it.